kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 > [!IMPORTANT]
 > You can try the bot on its [official Discord server](https://discord.gg/TSWcF2m67m) without hosting it.

-Put the bot's token and client id from the [Discord Developer Portal](https://discord.com/developers) into config.json.
-To make future searches much faster, search results are cached.
-If it has been a while, the results will be fetched again.
+Put the bot's token and client id from the [Discord Developer Portal](https://discord.com/developers) into config.json, as well as a client id and secret from [Twitch Developer Console](https://dev.twitch.tv/console/apps) for streamsniping.

 You'll need Node.js version v18 or later to run the bot.
-Run `node deploy-commands.js` in your terminal before running the bot.
-This will register the slash commands, otherwise they won't show up in Discord.
+Run `node deploy-commands.js` in your terminal before running the bot to register the slash commands, otherwise they won't show up in Discord.
+You'll also need to install the 'maxmind' and discord.js v14 packages to run the bot with the command: `npm i maxmind discord.js`.
+Once everything is set up, run `node index.js` to start the bot.
+Each command will load, and "\[Bot\]" will be logged once it's ready to use.

 > [!WARNING]
-> Don't forget to give the Discord bot the right permissions in the URL generator, the required permissions for this bot are: `bot` and `applications.commands`.
+> Don't forget to give the Discord bot the `bot` and `applications.commands` permissions in the URL generator.

-You'll also need to install the 'maxmind' and 'discord.js' (v14) package to run the bot.
-If you don't know how to do this, just run this command: `npm i maxmind discord.js`.
-Run `node index.js` to start the bot when you're ready.

 ## 💻 Usage